 National Livestock Historical Association in 1904

-Without railroads such towns were impossible.
-Some of them became capitals of disorder, vice, lawlessness, and crime that were not surpassed in evil by the worst of the mining-camps ever developed in the Rocky Mountains.
-Each of them, when at the zenith of its renown for wickedness, was much like all of the others.
-While these towns primarily were appendages of the pioneer railroads, they were engrafted upon the cattle business of the West, and therefore their swift careers became part of the history of the industry.
+Without railroads, such towns were impossible.
+Some became capitals of disorder, vice, lawlessness, and crime that were not surpassed in evil by the worst mining camps ever developed in the Rocky Mountains.
+When at the zenith of its renown for wickedness, each of them was much like all of the others.
+While these towns primarily were appendages of the pioneer railroads, they were engrafted upon the cattle business of the West.
+Therefore their swift careers became part of the history of the industry.
 They afforded havens for many of the desperadoes, professional “bad men,” and scoundrels, by whom the West was overrun for some years after the close of the Civil War.

-Furthermore, the dissipated and reckless element in the ranks of the cowboys, that needed only the excitement of intoxication to make it dangerous, in the first half of the cowtown period stood at the highest it ever attained among them.
-These towns, even in the height of their notoriety, were small towns.
+Furthermore, the dissipated and reckless element in the ranks of the cowboys, which needed only the excitement of intoxication to make it dangerous, stood at the highest it ever attained among them in the first half of the cowtown period.
+These towns, even at the height of their notoriety, were small towns.
 Counting out the transient class, most of which would go to larger towns to “winter,” the worst of these cowtowns had a real population of only about 500.
-But during the “cattle season,” that opened late in the spring and continued far into the autumn, the influx of buyers, speculators, drovers, cowboys, street hawkers, desperadoes, and gamblers would raise the number of those present in and around the town more than ten-fold.
+But during the “cattle season,” which opened late in the spring and continued far into the autumn, the influx of buyers, speculators, drovers, cowboys, street hawkers, desperadoes, and gamblers would raise the number of those present in and around the town more than ten-fold.

-Abilene, as a market and railroad shipping point for cattle, was the conception of Joseph G. McCoy, who was one of three brothers who were extensive buyers and shippers of cattle in Springfield, Illinois.
-His brothers were interested with him in the undertaking financially, but Joseph became their general manager on the ground.
-At the time, McCoy set his enterprise on foot, the Union Pacific Railroad had been completed through Nebraska, and the Kansas Pacific Railroad, the first one to advance into Kansas, had pushed the western end of its track into the northern-central part of that State.
-But from Kansas southward clear to the gulf there were no railways excepting few local lines in the eastern part of the Texas coast region; and the only practicable northern outlets for Texas cattle were the trails that led into southeastern Kansas and southwestern Missouri, where the Texas drovers had been having trouble with “hold-ups,” as well as with honest settlers who were afraid of having Texas fever introduced into their country.
-Of the circumstances and the very praiseworthy motives that induced him to extend a helping hand to the Texas trail-cattlemen, and to remedy some of the discouraging conditions under which they labored, and that also resulted in lifting Abilene from the deepest obscurity to lofty pinnacle of fame.
+As a market and railroad shipping point for cattle, Abilene was the conception of Joseph G. McCoy, who was one of three brothers who were extensive buyers and shippers of cattle in Springfield, Illinois.
+His brothers were interested in the undertaking financially, but Joseph became their general manager on the ground.
+When McCoy set his enterprise on foot, the Union Pacific Railroad had been completed through Nebraska, and the Kansas Pacific Railroad, the first one to advance into Kansas, had pushed the western end of its track into the northern-central part of that State.
+But from Kansas southward clear to the gulf, there were no railways excepting few local lines in the eastern part of the Texas coastal region.
+The only practicable northern outlets for Texas cattle were the trails that led into southeastern Kansas and southwestern Missouri, where the Texas drovers had been having trouble with “hold-ups,” as well as with honest settlers who were afraid of having Texas fever introduced into their country.
+Of the circumstances and the very praiseworthy motives that induced him to extend a helping hand to the Texas trail-cattlemen and to remedy some of the discouraging conditions under which they labored, which also resulted in lifting Abilene from the deepest obscurity to lofty pinnacle of fame.